He’ll find his own way to tell you

-Permit me to begin this article by stating it is not about Disney's darling Movie "Enchanted" or Amy Adams who portrayed the quintessential fairytale princess in it.
-However, the title of the catchy song in this movie "That's How You Know" seemed to be a good way to introduce this blog.
+Permit me to begin this article by stating it is not about Disney’s darling Movie “Enchanted” or Amy Adams who portrayed the quintessential fairytale princess in it.
+However, I thought the title of the catchy song in this movie “That’s How You Know” was a good way to introduce this article.

 1. To be saved, you must first realize you are hopelessly lost and in desperate need of saving.